Annoraaq/grid-engine/examples/8-directions-move-to.markdown

 ---
 layout: default
-title: Following
+title: Move To
-parent: Examples
+parent: Examples (8 directions)
 ---

-# Following
+# Move Character To

-**Press the arrow keys to move.** This demo demonstrates how you can make a character follow another character.
+**Press the arrow keys to move.** This demo demonstrates how you can command characters (including the player) to move to the desired tile, and they will pathfind the shortest route to their destination using 8 directions.
+Follow the NPCs to their destination!

 <div id="game"></div>